thredded/thredded_create_app/README.md

 Generates a Rails app with the [Thredded](https://github.com/thredded/thredded) forums engine installed.

-This generator will create a new Rails app with the following configuration:

-* Database: PostgreSQL.
-* Auth: Devise.

 See below for more information on the generated app.

 Example screenshots of the generated app: